chrischristakis/ryflect/README.md

 - [x] Create time capsule infographic
 - [x] Privacy policy
 - [x] Website metadata (title, description, etc.)
+- [ ] Refresh home after user is deleted and we get a bunch of 'username does not exist'
+    - Happens because we dont log user out so were calling our normal routes.
+    - Regardless, routes seemed to be called 4 times each. sould be once (twice in dev) each.
+- [ ] Ping route being called 3 times when refreshing home, check up on this
+- [ ] Lazy load video example for capsule
 - [ ] Change password page
 - [ ] Final production test, high maximum load journal entry test
 - [ ] Make SVGs, like capsule, journal, website icon.